XxpichoclesxX/NovusIA/README.md

 ollama pull llama3.2:latest
-ollama pull llama3.1:latest (Or the model you want) ollama pull deepseek-r1:8b (Or the model you want) ollama pull gemma3:4b (Or the model you want)
+ollama pull llama3.1:latest (Or the model you want) ollama pull deepseek-r1:8b (Or the model you want) ollama pull qwen3:8b (Or the model you want) ollama pull gemma3:4b (Or the model you want)
 ```
 Note: *You can change these model names in index.js if you prefer to use different ones.*